5l1v3r1/panthera/README.md

 3. Panthera gives 100% accurate results.

+4. Panthera can give third party visited requests from Dns

+5. Panthera can give Dns Zone Transfers, AXFR

+6. Panthera can give you Dns Txt and Dns spoofing information

+7. Panthera can do cache, recursion of DNS

+8. Panthera can do subdomain checking

+9. Panthera can point wild card enteries domain using DNS brute

 # How requests are handled?
 1. Web requests are automatically handled by LWP via Perl.
-2. DNS brute forcer uses Nmap with custom file.
+2. Panthera uses Nmap parameters advantage with custom word file.

 # Contact
 mrharoonawan@gmail.com